takram-design-engineering/three-geospatial/packages/clouds/README.md

 shapeDetailTexture: Data3DTexture | Procedural3DTexture | null = DEFAULT_SHAPE_DETAIL_URL
 ```

+The shape and shape detail textures, or URLs to them.

+The red channel represents the inverse amount of erosion applied to the cloud shell (a value of 0 means more erosion).
+The texture must be tileable (stackable).

+Alternatively, you can pass objects that implement from [`Procedural3DTexture`](#proceduraltexture-procedural3dtexture).

+If left undefined, the default textures will be loaded directly from GitHub.

 #### turbulenceTexture

 ```ts
 turbulenceTexture: Texture | ProceduralTexture | null = DEFAULT_TURBULENCE_URL
 ```

+The turbulence texture, or a URL to it.

+The RGB value represents a 3D vector used for domain distortion of the shape and shape detail.
+The texture must be tileable.

+Alternatively, you can pass an object that implements from [`ProceduralTexture`](#proceduraltexture-procedural3dtexture).

+If left undefined, the default texture will be loaded directly from GitHub.

 #### stbnTexture

 ```ts
 stbnTexture: Data3DTexture | null = DEFAULT_STBN_URL
 ```

+A [spatiotemporal blue noise](https://research.nvidia.com/publication/2022-07_spatiotemporal-blue-noise-masks) (STBN) texture, or a URL to it.

+If left undefined, the default texture will be loaded directly from GitHub.

 ## CloudLayer